PO Box 9021, Wilmington, DE 19809, USA

 Fringilla t. teydea

-(1 of 2 subspecies in the Canary Islands)
+1 of the 2 subspecies in the Canaries

 Fringilla montifringilla